-This is a great first course…and best served piping hot out of the fryer.
-Your guests will have the first batch devoured in seconds as they await the next one coming out of the fryer!
-I chose to include in mine, calamari, zucchini and lemons!
+Fritto Misto is a great first course…and best served piping hot out of the fryer.
+Your guests will have the first batch devoured in seconds, as they anxiously await the next one to come out of the fryer!
+I chose to include: calamari, zucchini and lemons!
 There are so many other options available as well…green beans, cauliflower, broccoli, shrimp…let your creativity fly!
 A simple dusting of flour on the vegetables is all you need!
 Be sure to add this gorgeous recipe to your Feast of the Seven Fishes…click here for more amazing Christmas Eve recipes!
 If you are local to Charlotte, grab all of the super fresh fish and seafood at The Carolina Meat & Fish Co.!

 I love this recipe for so many reasons.
 Soaking the squid in buttermilk creates an incredible tenderness on the inside.
 The inclusion of rice flour lends to the perfect crunch on the outside.
 Oh…and have you ever had fried lemons before…OMG!
 The simple dipping sauce at the end…just two ingredients…adjust to your desired heat level.